akeneo/pim-community-dev/UPGRADE.md

 # UPGRADE FROM 2.3 TO 3.0

+## Disclaimer

+> Please check that you're using Akeneo PIM v2.3

+> We're assuming that you created your project from the standard distribution

+> This documentation helps to migrate projects based on the Community Edition

+> Please perform a backup of your database before proceeding to the migration.
+You can use tools like [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html).

+> Please perform a backup of your codebase if you don't use a VCS (Version Control System).

 ## Migrate your standard project

 /!\ Before starting the migration process, we advise you to stop the job queue consumer daemon and start it again only when the migration process is finished.